-- Having to take them off each time I want to consume anything other than water.
-Unfortunately they don’t make me eat less.
+- Having to take the trays out each time I want to consume anything other than water.
+Unfortunately, they don’t make me eat less.

-- Keeping track of where they are when they aren’t on.
-I’m constantly misplacing them and I lost a set of trays when I put them in a napkin that got thrown away by accident.
+- Keeping track of where the trays are when they aren’t in.
+I’m constantly misplacing them, and I lost a set of trays when I put them in a napkin that got thrown away by accident.

 - I like that I can take them off for social events.

 - It is easy to use teeth whitener now since I already have the trays on.
 I just put the whitener in the trays for 20-30 minutes.

 - The trays keep me from grinding my teeth at night (which is a problem).

 - It’s great that my teeth will be straight in 20 weeks (though that didn’t work out exactly as planned, read more at Invisalign Results: Are Your Teeth Crooked After Invisalign?.

 What do you think about Invisalign after reading this post?
 Isn’t it more expensive than you thought?
 I almost fell over when I found out the cost.
 But it’s nice to have straight teeth.
 Don’t you wish you were Invisalign?
 They are raking it in with those plastic trays!

 I hope you found this post useful.
 I didn’t post unattractive close-ups of my teeth for nothing!